robabrazado/adventofcode2024/README.md

 [On day 27] Part 1 went relatively well; I tried out a small change to a familiar technique basically just for the exercise of it, and it seems fine.
 Going into part 2, I'm _pretty_ sure I can get away with minimal adjustments to part 1 to get a solution.
 We shall see!

+Success!
+Though, granted, it took longer to run than I expected, so...there may be a better way.
+Also, I am aware that my solution is not completely 100% rigorous...more in spoilers.

+**Spoilers for Day 18**

+The familiar technique I referenced for part 1 was Djikstra's Algorithm, which I have implemented many times for AoC, but the new thing I tried out was using it with a priority queue instead of just a regular set for the unseen nodes.
+Took a bit of extra code, but they tell me it performs better, so...
+At this scale, I can't really tell the difference, but I'm glad to have that in my toolbox.

+For part 2, it's not 100% rigorous in the sense that...in the rare case where the shortest path to the exit takes `Integer.MAX_VALUE` steps, I won't be able to tell that apart from not being able to reach the end.
+So...there's that, but I'll live with it.

+**End spoilers**

 ## Day 19: Linen Layout